-Briefings will be conducted in group meetings.
+Briefings will be conducted in group meetings via Zoom or Teams.

 Generally, the head of household is required to attend the briefing.
 If the head of household is unable to attend, the PHA may approve another adult family member to attend the briefing.